Nikolai Avtonomov

-Nikolai Petrovich Avtonomov (April 18, 1894, Sergiyevskaya, Don Host Oblast - August 13, 1979, St. Petersburg, Florida, U.S.) was a former Orthodox clergymen who later became an Eastern Catholic clergyman in exile.
+Nikolai Petrovich Avtonomov (April 18, 1894, Sergiyevskaya, Don Host Oblast - August 13, 1979, St. Petersburg, Florida, U.S.) was a former Orthodox clergyman who later became an Eastern Catholic clergyman in exile.

 Early life

-Avtonomov was born on April 6, 1894, in the family of Peter Viktorovich Avtonomov, a priest of Sergiyevskaya, and Anastasia Avtonomov.
+Avtonomov was born on April 6, 1894, in the family of Peter Viktorovich Avtonomov, a priest of Sergiyevskaya, and Anastasia Avtonomova.

 He studied at Tambov seminary where he was expelled in 1909 from Class 4 for drunkenness.
 Beginning in 1909 he served as a psalmist in Lebedyan.
 In 1918, he took the rank of priest.
 In 1920, he was a priest in Tsaritsyn (Stalingrad) Russian Orthodox diocese.
 In 1922 and 1923 his standing declined in renovationist split.

 Russian Orthodox Bishop

 On May 18, 1930, Avtonomov was consecrated as bishop of Stavropol and in December 1932 was a renovationist Bishop of Tver.
 In June 1933, Avtonomov was dismissed.
 On July 21, 1933, he was dismissed from the Tver diocese for wrong actions that degraded the dignity of the bishops.
 On February 7, 1934, he was prohibited from serving for tactless activity as rector of the Cathedral of the city of Makhachkala.
 He tried to get in Makhachkala autocephaly.

 On 11 April 1934 he was allowed into the priesthood.
 On August 16, 1934, he was seconded to Kursk and on September 13, 1934, approved to become the ruling bishop of Old Oskol diocese.
 On December 29, 1934, he was dismissed from the Old-Oskol diocese, with the right to be a dean.
 On January 30, 1935, he was seconded to the Metropolitan Ivanovo.
 From December 1935 he took priestly jobs in Ivanovo.
 On December 5, 1936, he was elevated to the rank of archbishop.